Skip to main content

 THIN MINI-ITX

-Primarily the Thin Mini-ITX form-factor and its motherboards are targeted at the business-oriented All-in-One (AIO) market but are also used in embedded systems, digital signage and the like.
+Primarily, the Thin Mini-ITX form factor and its motherboards are targeted at the business-oriented All-in-One (AIO) market but are also used in 1U rack servers, e.g. NAS, embedded systems, digital signage, and sometimes in mains-powered IoT applications.
 They typically have LVD/eDP/LCD panel drivers built-in also and have slightly higher pricing because of this and other embedded features such as a single DC power supply input (which facilitates a smaller case).

 BACKGROUND

 The Intel Q series motherboard chipsets support the Intel vPro/AMT remote management with KVM over IP (or iKVM) functionality built into the CPU/chipset combination.
 This is very convenient for administrators.
-For example, with the correct configuration, you can watch a full reboot and manage the BIOS, install a new OS all remotely. http://www.wikiwand.com/en/Intel_Active_Management_Technology
+For example, with the correct configuration, you can watch a full reboot, manage the BIOS, and install a new OS remotely. http://www.wikiwand.com/en/Intel_Active_Management_Technology

 CASE

 Typically Thin Mini-ITX cases are smaller based on the thinness of the motherboard, its low profile components and the requirement to use an external power supply that provides a single DC power supply to the motherboard.
-These specially designed Thin Mini-ITX cases can be got on Aliexpress, eBay, and Amazon and since they are smaller they can be cheaper around $85 USD or less (inc shipping) than some local suppliers (Australia in mind).
+These specially designed Thin Mini-ITX cases can be found on Aliexpress, eBay, and Amazon, and since they are smaller, they can be cheaper, around $85 USD or less (including shipping), than some local suppliers (Australia in mind).
 A specific example is the Silverstone PT13 with a Silverstone Nitrogen Series NT07-115X cooler.

 Russian video https://www.youtube.com/watch?v=VfnkU_Q-BHY